 When choosing general education requirements and electives, it is important to contact an advisor and the college or university where you intend to transfer.
 You will graduate under the catalog requirements listed for the semester in which you were first enrolled.
-If you interrupt attendance for two consecutive semesters (excluding summer term) or admission is the governing document.
+If you interrupt attendance for two consecutive semesters (excluding summer term) or more, and then return, the catalog pertaining to the semester of readmission is the governing document.
 Also, you may choose to use the catalog that is in effect the semester you graduate.
 Be sure to obtain and keep a copy of the catalog governing your degree.